Chillwave/autoGrabYourTabs/README.md

-# AutoGrab YouTube Tabs
+# AutoGrab Your Tabs

-AutoGrab YouTube Tabs is a Chrome extension that collects all open YouTube video links from your browser tabs and downloads them to a text file with a timestamped filename.
+AutoGrab Your Tabs is a Chrome extension that allows users to select websites from open tabs to extract and save their links in a timestamped text file.
+This is particularly useful for gathering links from specific websites like YouTube, Wikipedia, GitHub, Reddit, and others.

 ## Features

+- **Select Sites:** Dynamically displays a list of websites from open tabs for user selection.
-- Collects YouTube video links from all open tabs.
+- **Targeted Link Collection:** Saves links from selected websites only.
-- Downloads the links as a text file with a unique timestamped name.
+- **Detailed Filenames:** Downloads links in a text file named after the selected sites and timestamp (e.g., `links_youtube_com_github_com_20241016T123456.txt`).

 ## Installation